 Class size is limited and all applicants may not be selected for participation in the program.
-The application and transcripts must be received by March 1 to be assured of consideration for admission.
+The application and transcripts must be received by March 1 to be assured of consideration for the fall term.
 See page 7 for further information on deadlines and procedures for admission.
 Applicants must provide:

 - 1. Application for Admission: The College of Health Related Professions Application for Admission is required.
-Please contact the department office or the CHRP Office of Student Affairs for information. - 2.
+The application may be downloaded from the CHRP Web site or applicants may contact the department office or the CHRP Office of Student Affairs for information. - 2.
 Application Fee: A non-refundable application fee of \$10.00 is required and must accompany the UAMS application. - 3.
-Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
+Official Transcripts: Applicants must arrange for each college or university attended to forward an official transcript directly to the CHRP Office.
+Transcripts issued to the applicant will not be accepted.